 Pain medication will be provided by Dr. Yoo as needed.
 However, they should not take over-the-counter medications like ibuprofen, aspirin, or naproxen for two weeks, because they may cause nose bleeds.
 Within weeks and after the packing material has been removed, the patient should notice an improvement in their ability to breath.

-Contact Dr. Yoo in Irvine, CA to request a septoplasty consultation.
+Contact Dr. Yoo in Orange County or Beverly Hills, CA to request a septoplasty consultation.